 The deep, resiny scent of Balsam Fir not only smells amazing—like walking through the forest with fresh brush underfoot—it’s good for you, too.
 The Balsam Fir (Abies balsamea) is an evergreen conifer that’s found abundantly in the Boreal Forest here in Canada (where we source our oil).
-But more than making your Foot Butter smell like a Christmas tree or perking up your Cleanse soap, fir has a long history as a remedy for a variety of ailments.
+But more than making your Foot Butter smell like a wild forest, fir has a long history as a remedy for a variety of ailments.

 At Rocky, this ingredient finds its way into quite a few of our products because it contains active compounds that trigger the body to release toxins.
-That’s why you’ll find it in our Cleanse line of bath salts.
 The antiseptic properties of Fir are also great for fighting acne.
-Find it in our Cleanse Community Bar and our Cedarwood and Fir bar soap.
+Find it in our Wild Forest Community Bar and our Cedarwood and Fir bar soap.
 Get ready to detox!

 The healing and antiseptic properties of Fir also make it a star ingredient in our Foot Butter.
 It works to banish cracks in your skin while helping prevent bacterial growth.
 Not to mention it smells like a little forest you can keep in your pocket.
 What’s not to love?

 In folk medicine Fir was used as a remedy for a whole host of ailments, from scurvy to ulcers, burns to bronchitis, as it was reported to be:

 That’s a LOT of uses, so also a lot of ailments to treat.